dbenfield21/ttt-weekend/README.md

 ### **Details**
-Spooky Tic Tac Toe is a regular old tic tac toe game, but in the theme of Halloween.
-It is one of the first small projects I built while coding, that helped me to learn JavaScript logic.
+Spooky Tic Tac Toe is a regular old tic tac toe game but in the theme of Halloween.
+It is one of the first small projects I built while coding that helped me to learn JavaScript logic.

 ### **Shoutouts**